kusamanetwork/userguide/docs/start/claims.md

 <img src="../../img/polkadotui-create-your-account.png" width=50% />

-3. Ignore the advanced options unless you want to change the type of cryptography used for your keys (either sr25519 or ed25519 works).
+3. Ignore the advanced options unless you want to change the type of cryptography used for your keys (we recommend "Schnorrkel (sr25519)").

 4. Click `Save` and `Create and backup account`.